geotools/geotools/docs/developer/procedures/supported.rst

 ^^^^^^^^^^^^^^^^^^

 1. Currently have a very simple requirement for user documentation.

-2. Please make something (anything!) available in GeoTools User Guide wiki
+   * Please make something (anything!) available in GeoTools User Guide

-3. Link to the documentation page from your module matrix page.
+2. Link to the documentation page from your module matrix page.
-4. It is recommended that you make a single example showing how to use your module or plugin
+3. It is recommended that you make a single example showing how to use your module or plugin (you can use a a code example if you must).
-5. You may wish to refer to the writing guidelines for the user guide
+4. You may wish to refer to the writing guidelines for the user guide

+   * :doc:`/docs/index`

 Ask to be included in the next release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^